Japan Rearming Massively To Face Aggressive China Threat

 HOMELAND SECURITY

 SENDING THEM TO DO WHAT? – These Marine units are deploying to the southern border.
-Approximately 550 Marines from bases in and North Carolina are heading to the southern border amid the end of Trump-era immigration restrictions.
+Approximately 550 Marines from bases in California and North Carolina are heading to the southern border amid the end of Trump-era immigration restrictions.

 Leak suspect was warned about classified docs, prosecutors say.
 Justice Department lawyers made the disclosure in a filing urging a magistrate judge to keep Jack Teixeira behind bars while he awaits trial.